movch/workstation/readme.md

 ## Compatibility

-- Tested of macOS 10.15.3
+- Tested on macOS 10.15.3

 ## Installation

 Clone repository, run script.
-You can run script multiple times if needed.

     bash mac.sh

+It is safe to run script multiple times if needed.
+It may ask for sudo password during the execution (homebrew installation, ruby gems installation, etc.).